oznogon/gattaibushido-public/rules/05_coach.md

 **The Threat:** TR 3.
 Powers: Attacker (W); Attacker (S); Heavy-Hitter.

 You will again not get to use all the extended Throwdown mechanics due to the simplicity of this tutorial.
-When resolving the outcome, instead of applying the Payloads and spending the final pile, we recommend saying what *would have* happened, and then simply using the totals to provide narrative color to the conclusion of the First Contact Scene.
+When resolving the outcome, we recommend saying what *would have* happened, and then simply using the score totals to provide narrative color to the conclusion of the First Contact Scene.

 And it's *totally okay* if the players don't win!
 Let them experience that kind of complete loss, and let it become part of their future team's backstory.
 Teams with tragic histories create some of the most inspiring and memorable moments of play!